JoshMarler/react-juce/docs/guides/Running_the_Examples.md

 ![Gain Plugin example project user interface](../_media/gainplugin.jpg)

-Blueprint includes an extremely simple utility gain plugin to demonstrate the minimal code required for integrating Blueprint into a JUCE project.
+React-JUCE includes an extremely simple utility gain plugin to demonstrate the minimal code required for integrating React-JUCE into a JUCE project.
 To get it running, we only need two steps: compiling the JavaScript bundle, and then compiling and running the native code.

 ### JavaScript Bundle

-All Blueprint projects have two components: we have the native code that knows how to mount the React application into our JUCE project and satisfy calls from React's reconciler, and then we have the React.js application code that we want to run in the native environment.
+All React-JUCE projects have two components: we have the native code that knows how to mount the React application into our JUCE project and satisfy calls from React's reconciler, and then we have the React.js application code that we want to run in the native environment.
 In order to ease this handoff, we're using a tool in this